 Employee Stock Ownership Plan.
 Under the Company's Amended and Restated Cathay Bank Employee Stock Ownership Plan ("ESOP"), the Company can make annual contributions to a trust in the form of either cash or common stock of the Bancorp for the benefit of eligible employees.
 Employees are eligible to participate in the ESOP after completing two years of service for salaried full-time employees or 1,000 hours for each of two consecutive years for salaried part-time employees.
 The amount of the annual contribution is discretionary except that it must be sufficient to enable the trust to meet its current obligations.
 The Company also pays for the administration of this plan and of the trust.
 The Company has not made contributions to the trust since 2004 and does not expect to make any contributions in the future.
-Effective June 17, 2004, the ESOP was amended to provide the participants the election either to reinvest the dividends on the Company stock allocated to their accounts or to have these dividends distributed to the participant.
-The ESOP trust purchased 19,377 shares in 2016, 18,012 shares in 2015, and 11,887 shares in 2014, of the Bancorp's common stock at an aggregate cost of \$600,000 in 2016, \$541,000 in 2015, and \$301,902 in 2014.
-The distribution of benefits to participants totaled 103,367 shares in 2016, 107,202 shares in 2015, and 73,439 shares in 2014.
-As of December 31, 2016, the ESOP owned 918,360 shares, or 1.2%, of the Company's outstanding common stock.
+Effective June 17, 2004, the ESOP was amended to provide the participants the election either to reinvest the dividends on the Company stock allocated to their accounts or to have these dividends distributed ESOP 16,458 the participant.
+The trust purchased shares 2017.

+19,377 shares in 2016, and 18,012 shares in 2015, of the Bancorp's common stock at an aggregate cost of \$646,000 in 2017, \$600,000 in 2016, and \$541,000 in 2015.
+The distribution of benefits to participants totaled 57,014 shares in 2017, 103,367 shares in 2016, and 107,202 shares in 2015.
+As of December 31, 2017, the ESOP owned 865,167 shares, or 1.1%, of the Company's outstanding common stock.

 401(k) Plan.
 In 1997, the Board approved the Company's 401(k) Profit Sharing Plan, which began on March 1, 1997.
 Salaried employees who have completed three months of service and have attained the age of 21 are eligible to participate.
 Enrollment dates are on the first of each month.
 Participants may contribute up to 75% of their eligible compensation for the year but not to exceed the dollar limit set by the Internal Revenue Code.
 Participants may change their contribution election on the enrollment dates.
 The vesting schedule for the matching contribution is 0% for less than two years of service, 25% after two years of service and from then on, at an increment of 25% each year until 100% is vested after five years of service.
 Effective on October 1, 2014, the Company matches 100% on the first 4.0% of eligible compensation contributed per pay period by the participant, after one year of service.
-The Company's contribution amounted to \$2.1 million in 2016, \$2.0 million in 2015, and \$1.4 million in 2014.
+The Company's contribution amounted to \$2.3 million in 2017, \$2.1 million in 2016, and \$2.0 million in 2015.
 The Plan allows participants to withdraw all or part of their vested amount in the Plan due to certain financial hardship as set forth in the Internal Revenue Code and Treasury Regulations.
 Participants may also borrow up to 50% of the vested amount, with a maximum of \$50,000.
 The minimum loan amount is \$1,000.